BYUI-Information-Technology/BSC-Email-Agent/README.md

 ---

-_This document represents BYU-Idaho's commitment to responsible AI development and deployment in service of student success and institutional mission._
+_This document represents BYU-Idaho's commitment to responsible, transparent, and ethical AI development and deployment in support of the university's mission and core strategies._

+_Built with ❤️ by BYU‑Idaho AI Engineering_